emojicode/emojicode.github.io/src/reference/packages.md

 ## Native Binaries

-Packages can be backed by a native compiled binary.
+Packages can be accompanied by a native compiled binary.
 Native binaries can introduce performance issues and are not easy to get right and should only be used when absolutely necessary.